MrCee95/Employee-Attrition/README.md

 Whether the employee has left

 Objective
 What type of employees are leaving?
 Determine which employees are prone to leave next.
-Present your results in the presentation sheet’s presentation area.